 How to: Setup Windows Media Center on Windows 10

 Who hasn’t heard of Windows Media Center?
-It is a media player as well as digital video recorder created by Microsoft back in 2002.
-It was considered as one of the best media center applications at that time.
-The main purpose of the Media Center was to record TV programs from antennas, cables or satellite signals.
+It is a media player and digital video recorder created by Microsoft back in 2002.
+It was considered one of the best media center applications at that time.
+The main purpose of the Media Center was to record TV programs from antennas, cables, or satellite signals.
 On the other hand, it was also used as a media player to play music and videos stored on hard drives or network locations.

-Unfortunately, Microsoft started reducing the support for Media Center in 2009.
-Although, it was available on Windows 8 but its User Interface is still the same as it was back years ago.
-Inside Windows 10, Microsoft has discontinued the Windows Media Center and it is replaced by a paid app called Windows DVD Player app that is not rated well by the users.
-People are still concerned with the Windows Media Center and they are demanding it back in Windows 10 but Microsoft doesn’t seem to listen to its audience in this regard.
+Unfortunately, Microsoft began reducing support for Media Center in 2009.
+Although it was available on Windows 8, its User Interface remains the same as it was years ago.
+Within Windows 10, Microsoft has discontinued Windows Media Center and replaced it with a paid app called Windows DVD Player, which has not been well-received by users.
+People still value Windows Media Center and are demanding its return in Windows 10; however, Microsoft does not appear to be listening to its audience in this regard.

 So, some people have made efforts to make Windows Media Center available on Windows 10.
-In fact, it is much appreciated as people were losing their mind with the Microsoft’s reduced support for Media Center on Windows 10.
+In fact, it is much appreciated, as people were losing their minds with Microsoft’s reduced support for Media Center on Windows 10.
 Follow the instructions below to have Windows Media Center back on Windows 10.

 To set it up on Windows 10, you should follow the instructions in this guide.

-Note: This method is not supported by Windows 10, so, it is not guaranteed to work perfectly.
-Although, there are no errors reported but still, it is unsafe.
-Make sure to backup your important files or create a restore point.
+Note: This method is not supported by Windows 10, so it is not guaranteed to work perfectly.
+Although no errors have been reported, it is still unsafe.
+Make sure to back up your important files or create a restore point.

-2. Extract the contents of the compressed file to a location easily accessible.
-In my case, I will extract it to Desktop.
+2. Extract the contents of the compressed file to an easily accessible location.
+In my case, I will extract it to the Desktop.

 media center windows 10 - 1

-3. Inside the folder where you extracted the files, navigate to the emd and right click over it to run it as administrator.
-A command Prompt will open and close after a few seconds.
+3. Inside the folder where you extracted the files, navigate to the emd and right-click on it to run it as an administrator.
+A Command Prompt will open and close after a few seconds.
 If it doesn’t close, you can close it by yourself.
 Reboot your PC after the process is done.

 media center windows 10 - 2

-4. After the PC is rebooted, navigate to the extracted folder again and right click on cmd to open it administrator.
-It would run the installer and after it is done, press any key on the keyboard to exit the window.
+4. After the PC has been rebooted, navigate to the extracted folder again and right-click on ‘cmd‘ to open it as an administrator.
+This will run the installer, and once it is completed, press any key on the keyboard to exit the window.

 media center windows 10 - 3

-5. Now, you can search for the Windows Media Center using Cortana in Windows 10.
-After you have found it, just launch it or you can also pin the shortcut to the Start for easy accessibility.
+5. Now, you can search for Windows Media Center using Cortana in Windows 10.
+After you have found it, simply launch it or pin the shortcut to the Start menu for easy accessibility.

 media center windows 10 - 4.jpg